- Asbestos Exposure

 The U.S. Court of Appeals for the Fourth Circuit vacates the district court’s decision and remands In re KBR Inc. Burn Pit Litigation back to the district court for further proceedings.

-The U.S. Supreme Court turns down an interlocutory request by KBR to review its case.
+The U.S. Supreme Court turned down an interlocutory request by KBR to review its case.
+KBR has argued that it can’t be held liable for wartime decisions made by the U.S. military.

 The following links may be useful to those interested in learning more about burn pits and the burn pit litigation: